NyanPham/Writing-a-C-Compiler-Writeup/BOOK_NOTES.md

    ret
 ```

-This is faster, and less memory accessing, but we still have unnecessary instructions.
+This is faster, and less memory access, but we still have unnecessary instructions.
 For example, we move from EDI and ESI to new locations instead of leaving where they are.
 That's where register coalescing steps in.